ssentinull/hugo-portfolio/content/projects/chi-square-feature-selection.md

    ]
    ```

-2. In the directory `./data/output/fv-tokens-by-journal.json`.
-This file is used to save the grouped 150 words with the highest Chi-Square values by their respectives journals.
+2. The file in the `./data/output/fv-tokens-by-journal.json` directory is used to save the 150 words with the highest Chi-Square values, grouped by their respectives journal IDs.

    ```
    {